Understanding BLOOM: An empirical study on diverse NLP tasks: Motivation

-In addition to evaluating a model's syntactic and semantic understanding, this study explores two other directions - multi-lingual tasks and zero- and few-shot learning capabilities.
-Since BLOOM models are trained on texts from 46 natural languages and 13 programming languages, we evaluate the models on multi-lingual tasks.
-For multi-lingual tasks, we do cross-language evaluation by training on English and testing on German and multi-lingual evaluation by training using a mixture of 6 languages and testing using a mixture of the same languages.
-We plan to add more language pairs for cross-language evaluation and individual language evaluation in the future.
+\textbf{Multilingual tasks.} Since BLOOM models are trained on texts from 46 languages, we do cross-language evaluation by training on English and testing on German, and multilingual evaluation by training and testing using a mixture of 6 languages.

-Lastly, we evaluate the BLOOM model variants on prompt-based zero- and few-shot learning.
-Zero- and few-shot learning help provide an empirical picture of how the model will perform in a new task with no or very little training data.
-The work of \cite{scao2022bloom} extensively focuses on evaluating the BLOOM models on various datasets using zero- and one-shot learning.
+\textbf{Zero- and Few-shot learning.} We evaluate the BLOOM model variants on prompt-based zero- and few-shot learning.
+The work of \citet{scao2022bloom} extensively focuses on evaluating the BLOOM models on various datasets using zero- and one-shot learning.
 However, the authors only focus on zero- and one-shot compared to this work, which includes four- and eight-shot.
 Additionally, \citeauthor{scao2022bloom} do not evaluate the BLOOM model(s) on text extraction tasks in zero- and few-shot settings.
 The work presented in this paper includes text extraction tasks along with text classification tasks.
-In the future, we plan to include an evaluation of various prompt templates to understand which templates work best with BLOOM and guide future prompt template creation.